There are so many things to love about the festive season and this year is no exception.

 It’s become a bit of an annual pilgrimage for JOOLS HOLLAND AND HIS RHYTHM & BLUES ORCHESTRA, and let’s be honest, they are the perfect outfit to see on a cold winters night.

-He’s a good one that Santa as he’s not only made our wish come true but he’s dropping Jools into Cardiff less than a week before the big day so we can have a right good R&B knees up.
+He’s a good one that Santa, he’s dropping Jools into Cardiff less than a week before the big day so we can have a right good R&B knees up.

-It’s a big old tour as well.
-Yes, they’re off to the Concert Hall, the City Hall, the Symphony Hall and two nights at the Royal Albert Hall but at the risk of being selfish, it’s the night at the Motorpoint Arena on December the 19th we’re interested in.
+It’s a big old tour this one, in fact it’s been on the road since April this year.
+Yes, they’re off to the Concert Hall, the City Hall, the Symphony Hall and two nights at the Royal Albert Hall but at the risk of being selfish, it’s the night at the Motorpoint Arena on December the 18th we’re interested in.
 But when we tell you who Jools is dragging along for this show, you’ll be snapping up tickets faster than Rudolphs chomps on a carrot.

 Hold onto your baubles though, you’ll have to read on a little more yet.

 Jools never stops; with CD’s, the TV stuff and of course the long tours with the orchestra.
 SOUTH WALES LIFE asked him why he keeps going and appears to enjoy it more and more……

 “I like touring, I like playing.
 The best bit of touring is the fact that you get on stage, and of course that’s the shortest part of it.
 The longest part is travelling to where you’re going.
 But I don’t mind the travelling and seeing stuff.
 But the highlight is being on the stage, and hearing different people in my orchestra, hearing the guests, being able to try and figure out the mystery that is playing the piano each day, and sometimes you feel as though you get a bit better, and sometimes you feel as if…for every five steps forward, you take four back, and you keep going on like that.“